 - Investment in paid search has no impact on your organic search ranking.
 Google maintains a strict separation between our search business and our advertising business.

 - Organic results are not constrained by your Google Ads campaigns’ ad targeting settings.
 In other words, your ads are limited by the languages and locations that you target in your Google Ads account, but your organic search listings are not.
 That means it’s possible to have more organic impressions than paid impressions, even if your campaigns have 100% impression share.
 For example, if your ad campaign for a given keyword is targeted to the United States alone, an organic impression occurring in Canada will still show up in your paid & organic report for that keyword even though you don't advertise there.

 - Your organic data is only reported back to the date that you started importing it from webmaster tools, so you won't see historical organic data from before you established that link.

 - The organic data that you see is based on all domains that you've linked to your account.
 Bear in mind that organic traffic can't be filtered to just a subset of linked domains.

 Karen runs a website that sells travel guides for destinations all over the world.
 When she looks at her paid & organic report, she sees that her site appears occasionally in organic search results for the search query 'Hawaii vacations'.
-She also sees that the organic clicks/query rate is relatively high, which means that lots of people searching for 'Hawaii vacations' who see Karen’s site listings actually click through to her site.
-Karen sees this as a great opportunity to attract even more people that are interested in her business to her website, and she decides to add keywords like 'Hawaii holidays' to her relevant Google Ads campaigns.
+She also sees that the organic clicks/query rate is relatively high, which means that lots of people searching for 'Hawaii holidays' who see Karen’s 'site listings actually click through to her site.
+Karen sees this as a great opportunity to attract even more people that are interested in her business to her site, and she decides to add keywords like 'Hawaii holidays' to her relevant Google Ads campaigns.